ajshaw916/kulkarni-group/Atomic_Simulation_Environment.md

 ```
 This will prevent the distance between atom 0 and atom 1 as well as the distance between atom 0 and atom 2 from changing.

+NOTE: FixAtoms can take a mask argument.
+This is BUGGY so be careful if you choose to do this.
+Using the indices argument should work instead.

 #### ASE GUI

 ASE GUI is used to visualize and manipulate atoms.
 It can even be used to visualize atoms on an HPC, but this is slow.